 Although Brandeis University rankings vary from source to source, you can generally trust the most popular sources for national college rankings.
 We’ve discussed a few in this article (Forbes college rankings, US News college rankings, and Wall Street Journal college rankings), but there are others that use different methodologies to create their college lists.
 So, which Brandeis University rankings can you trust?
-In short, you can trust any Brandeis ranking that 1) comes from a reputable source and 2) publishes their methodologies publically.
+In short, you can trust any Brandeis ranking that 1) comes from a reputable source and 2) publishes its methodologies publically.

 All three sources we discussed in this article publish their selection criteria, data collection, and overall methodologies used in the creation of their national college rankings lists.
 Read through each of these methodologies to determine how much weight you will give that list.
 If certain factors are important to you (for example, post-grad salary) but those factors are not included in the ranking process, you should look for a different ranking source.
 Remember, stay open-minded.
 College rankings should not be the main factor in creating your college list.

 For more support in your college search, check out CollegeAdvisor’s three-part College Finder Series.
 These articles guide students through their college search, show how to create their college list, and help students make a decision on which college to ultimately attend.
 After a student has been accepted to a school, there are even guides on the college enrollment process.
 CollegeAdvisor is here to help students every step of the way.